ousiax/ousiax.github.io/_posts/2017-07-01-testing-in-go-language.md

 ### Randomized Testing

 Table-driven tests are convenient for checking that a function works on inputs carefully selected to exercise interesting cases in the logic.
-Another approach, ***randomized testing***, explores a broader range of inputs by constructing inuts at random.
+Another approach, ***randomized testing***, explores a broader range of inputs by constructing inputs at random.

 ```go
 import "math/rand"